+P.11 A CLUB WEBSITE

-No. Grade Description The function must not remain vacant but an interim replacement P.13 Α CLUB WEBSITE The club must have an official club website, which is updated frequently.
-The website can either be run by an individual within the club's administration or outsourced to an external company or No. Grade must be appointed at the moment of the licensing decision;A replacement having the required qualifications must be appointed within 60 days of the function becoming vacant.Pescription individual through an official agreement.
-The site should provide information on the Club, Players, Management, Stadium (with directions), Fixtures and Results along with a Key Personnel section which must as a minimum include email and contact telephone numbers for the Club Secretary, Head of Youth Development Programme, Media Officer, Supporter Liaison Officer, Disability Access Officer and Community Relations Liaison Officer.
-P.16 A DUTY TO NOTIFY SIGNIFICANT CHANGES Any event occurring after the submission of the licensing documentation to the licensor representing a significant change related to any sporting, infrastructure, personnel and administrative and legal criteria must be promptly notified to the IFA after it has occurred (see criterion F.12 in respect of the financial criteria).
-No. Grade Description Compliance with this criterion shall be assessed by the licensor on an ongoing basis.
-P.14 RIGHTS AND DUTIES The appointment of staff members defined in P.01 - P.12 and P.17 - P.20 must have been made by the appropriate body of the licence applicant and the post holder must have his role, responsibilities, rights and duties defined in writing.
+The club must have an official club website, which is updated frequently.
+The website can either be run by an individual within the club's administration or outsourced to an external company or individual through an official agreement.
+The site should provide information on the Club, Players, Management, Stadium (with directions), Fixtures and Results along with a Key Personnel section which must as a minimum include email and contact telephone numbers for the Head of Youth Development Programme, Media Officer, Supporter Liaison Officer, Disability Access Officer and Community Relations Liaison Officer.

+P.12 A WRITTEN CONTRACTS

+All staff members defined in P.01 - P.10 and P.15 - P.20 must have written contracts with the licence applicant (or another entity within the legal group structure of the licence applicant) in accordance with the national legal framework.
+The licence applicant must ensure that each coach's contract is in line with the relevant provisions of the FIFA Regulations on the Status and Transfer of Players.

 Confirmation of the above must be provided on club-headed paper and duly authorised on behalf of the Board/ Management Committee of the licence applicant.

-8.4.
-2 "B" ' CRITERIA No. e Description P.17 В GROUNDS-MAN The licence applicant owning its stadium or the stadium owner must ensure that their grounds-man has completed the Football Groundsmanship Course Level One (Annual Preparation Maintenance or equivalent.
-No. Grade No. Grade e Description P.15 A DUTY OF REPLACEMENT DURING THE LICENCE SEASON If a function defined in criteria P.01 - P.12 and P.17 - P.20 becomes vacant during the licence season, the licensee must ensure that, within a period of 60 days, the function is taken over by someone who holds the required qualification.
+P.13 A DUTY OF REPLACEMENT DURING THE LICENCE SEASON

+If a function defined in criteria P.01 - P.10 and P.15 - P.20 becomes vacant during the licence season, the licensee must ensure that, within a period of 60 days, the function is taken over by someone who holds the required qualification.
 Licence applicants must be mindful of the applicability of 4.4.1.5 in this regard.

-P.18 В SUPPORTER LIAISON OFFICER The licence applicant must have appointed a supporter liaison officer (SLO) to act as the key contact point for supporters.
-The SLO informs supporters about relevant decisions made by the competent executive body (e.g. Board/ Management Committee) of the licence applicant while the other direction.
-In the event that a function defined in criteria P.01 - P.12 and P.17 - P.20 becomes vacant due to illness or accident, the licensor may grant an extension to the 60-day period only if reasonably satisfied that the Committee) of the licence applicant whilst in the other direction communicating the needs of the fans to the said executive body of the licence applicant. person concerned is still medically unfit to resume his duties.
+In the event that a function defined in criteria P.01 - P.10 and P.15 - P.20 becomes vacant due to illness or accident, the licensor may grant an extension to the 60-day period only if reasonably satisfied that the person concerned is still medically unfit to resume his duties.
 Any extension request must be submitted in writing to the licensor.

-Should a function defined in criteria P.01 - P.12 and P.17 - P.20 become vacant in the 60 day period prior to 31 May 2021 (that being the deadline for submission of UEFA & Domestic Licensing decisions to the UEFA administration), a licence may still be granted provided that: The supporter liaison officer will regularly meet and collaborate with the relevant club personnel on all related matters and also represent the licence applicant at forums with the licensor and/ or NIFL.
-The appointment must be accepted and endorsed by the management of the licence applicant.
-Licence applicants and fans
+Should a function defined in criteria P.01 - P.10 and P.15 - P.20 become vacant in the 60 day period prior to 31 May 2023 (that being the deadline for submission of UEFA & Domestic Licensing decisions to the UEFA administration), a licence may still be granted provided that:

-• The function was previously held by a person fulfilling the relative qualification requirements stipulated in P.01 - P.12;
+- The function was previously held by a person fulfilling the relative qualification requirements stipulated in P.01 P.10; - The function must not remain vacant but an interim replacement must be appointed at the moment of the licensing decision;